 To better understand what this means, the following are projections for a few of California’s major metropolitan areas, though these numbers are always changing:

-How Do I Calculate the Equity Protected by the Homestead Exemption?
+How Do I Calculate the Equity Protected by the California Homestead Exemption?

 To calculate how much equity a debtor can have in their home while obtaining a Chapter 7 discharge and without having to pay a Chapter 7 trustee, it is important to know the value of the house, then subtract the liens, then subtract the homestead exemption that would apply.